yuanxiaoheben/OnlineChineseBiomedNER/README.md

-# DKD-BiomedNER
+# NER for Online Chinese biomedical text
-Data and model will available after the paper be accepted
+Corpora from our own collect and CMID